nenadmarkus/p/3d-modeling-with-gpt-3/index.md

 LambdaCAD is still in the early stages of development.
 While it can be used to create simple solid models, it lacks many features that are found in traditional CAD tools.
 However, it is still possible to create some cool 3D models with LambdaCAD!
 ````

-It seems rather sensible: the paragraph in the end is most certainly true :)
+The continuation seems sensible: the paragraph in the end is certainly true :)
-And a human would also approach the modeling in such a way: make the parts first and then combine these in the end.
+A human would approach modeling in the same way by first making the parts and then combining them.

 However, if the generated code is input into [LambdaCAD](https://nenadmarkus.com/lambda), we get the following shape: